 Lemon Myrtle is a very popular citrus-fragranced spice that is native to the wetter coastal areas in the northern New South Wales and southern Queensland.
 It is distinguished by its fresh fragrance of creamy lemon and lime and has a very versatile lemony and tangy flavour.
 It complements many dishes like fish, chips, chicken, roast vegetables and ice cream or sorbet.$3.45

 To make your poached pears, combine the sugar and water in a large saucepan and stir over medium heat until the sugar dissolves.
-Add your pear pieces and lemon myrtle and bring it to the boil.
-Cover with a lid and simmer for 20 minutes.
+Add your pear pieces and lemon myrtle and bring it to a boil.
+Cover with a lid and simmer for 10 minutes.
 Remove the pear from the syrup and set aside to cool completely.
-Continue to simmer the syrup for a further 30 minutes.
+Continue to simmer the syrup for a further 20 minutes to reduce by half.
 Pour into a heat-proof jug and set aside to cool.

 Preheat your oven to 170 degrees Celsius (or 150 fan-forced).
 Grease a 22cm springform tin and line the base with baking paper.

-Place your flour, sugar, butter, eggs, and cooled poaching syrup in a bowl and combine with an electric mixer until a smooth, thick batter is formed.
+Place your flour, sugar, butter, eggs, in a mixing bowl and combine with an electric mixer until a smooth, thick batter is formed.
 Increase the speed to high and whisk non-stop for 3 minutes or until the mixture becomes very pale and creamy.

 While the cake cools, return the remaining syrup once more to the heat and simmer until reduced by half.
 Serve your cake slices with the reduced syrup and cream or ice cream and enjoy!